 Quantification of lactate metabolism with [11C]lactate

 The available repertoire of PET radiotracers enables quantification of glucose, fatty acid, and amino-acid metabolism.
 In addition to these, lactate (2-hydroxypropanoate) is an important substrate for most tissues, including heart and brain, and altered lactate metabolism has been associated with insulin resistance and cancer.
 Furthermore, monocarboxylate transporters (Halestrap, 2013), which allow lactate and acetate to pass cell membranes, may be potential targets for diagnostics and drugs.
-L-lactate functions as a signalling molecule: binding to hydroxycarboxylic acid receptor 1 (HCA1, GPR81) reduces [cAMP]; HCA1 is highly expressed in adipose tissue, where it downregulates lipolysis and increases storage functions (Ahmed et al., 2009, 2010).
+L-lactate functions as a signalling molecule: binding to hydroxycarboxylic acid receptor 1 (HCA1, GPR81) reduces cAMP concentration; HCA1 is highly expressed in adipose tissue, where it downregulates lipolysis and increases storage functions (Ahmed et al., 2009, 2010).
 L-lactate functions as signalling molecule also in the brain (Lauritzen et al., 2014; Morland et al., 2015; Mosienko et al., 2015).
 Lactate metabolism can be assessed indirectly and directly using MR and PET imaging.

 Biochemistry of lactate